zebateira/rama-spotify/README.md

 ```
 You should now be in the app and seeing a graph thingy.

-### GNU/Linux
+### GNU/Linux Support

-With no official Spotify Desktop Client release there's nothing I can do about this.
+With no official Spotify Desktop Client release, there's nothing I can do about this.
 Try your luck with wine (playonlinux might be the best option).

 Version
 ----